The Battle of Little Big Horn – June 25th, 1876

-Many claimed responsibility: White Bull, Brave Bear, Flat Lip, etc. There was even a legend about a heroine named “Buffalo Calf Road Woman” who struck the final blow against Custer, knocking him off of his horse.
-According to another account he was shot early in the battle and fell of his horse, before things descended into chaos on Custer Hill.
+Many claimed responsibility after the fact, including White Bull, Brave Bear, and some guy called Flat Lip.
+There was even a legend about a heroine named “Buffalo Calf Road Woman” who struck the final blow against Custer, knocking him off of his horse.
+According to another account he was shot early in the battle and fell of his horse, before things descended into sheer chaos on (what is now known as) Custer Hill.
 And yet another version of the story says that Custer and his men were ambushed while crossing Little Bighorn River.
 One second hand account even says that his two bullet wounds – one to the head and one to the chest, were from his own gun.
-Either way though, General Custer, along with two of his brothers, a brother-in-law and his cousin were all killed during the botched attack.
+Either way though, one thing that is definitely not up for debate is that General Custer, along with two of his brothers, a brother-in-law and his cousin were all killed during the botched attack.

-Custer’s body was later discovered… with an arrow literally shoved up his dick.
+Custer’s body was later discovered… with an arrow shoved somewhere I can’t talk about.

 Custer’s (gruesome) death turned him into a martyr that rallied others against the Great Plains Indians.
-For a long time, Custer was used as a propaganda piece, portrayed as a selfless hero who valiantly stood his ground against impossible odds, like the Texans at the Alamo, but the truth is Custer got his just desserts.
+For a long time after, Custer was used as a propaganda piece, portrayed as a selfless hero who valiantly stood his ground against impossible odds, like the Texans at the Alamo, but today many people believe that Custer ultimately got his just desserts.
 He might’ve been brave, but he was also extremely reckless.

 84 men, 44 women, and 18 children were massacred for absolutely no reason at all.

 Oh and the Black Hills that the entire conflict was fought over?
 That’s where Mount Rushmore is now…